-The first challenge in reading and writing was learning how to recognize, read, and write a non-Latin alphabet.
+The initial challenge in reading and writing was learning how to recognize, read, and write a non-Latin alphabet.
 There are 44 different consonant letters and 32 different vowel letters.
 According to Wikipedia, the Thai alphabet comes from the old Khmer script which is a southern Brahmic style of writing called Vatteluttu.

 2. Joining Consonants and Vowels to Make Words:

 The next challenge was learning how to read and write words by putting consonants and vowels together.
 According to Wikipedia, the Thai letters are not a true alphabet, but an abugida, a writing system in which each consonant may invoke a vowel sound such as "a" or "o".
 When writing Thai, consonants go horizontally from left to right with vowel letters or symbols arranged above, below, to the left or right, or in combinations.
-This is quite a difference from English which has a true alphabet.
+This is quite different from English which has a true alphabet.